 When Hengchen Dai was in elementary school, her teacher asked her what her career goals were.
-At eight years old, she listed three ambitions: scientist, teacher and diplomat.
-Now she combines all three — as a scholar of judgment and decision-making whose research has implications for companies using data analytics to increase employee and customer engagement, and as a teacher at a business school with an extremely diverse and international student population.
+At 8 years old, she listed three ambitions: scientist, teacher and diplomat.
+Now she combines all three — as a scholar of judgment and decision making whose research has implications for companies that use data analytics to increase employee and customer engagement, and as a teacher at a business school with an extremely diverse international student population.

 Dai joined the Management and Organizations faculty at UCLA Anderson School of Management in 2017.
-She is also a member of Anderson's Behavioral Decision-Making faculty.
+She is also a faculty member in Anderson’s Behavioral Decision Making area.
 Prior to Anderson, she served on the faculty of Olin Business School at Washington University in St. Louis.

-Dai has published extensively in peer-reviewed management, psychology and medical journals.
-She teaches in UCLA Anderson's fully employed MBA program.
-She says, "I want students to see immediate value in the studies I share in class.
-I want to help them connect their own experiences with theories so they can apply research findings in their own work as soon as they leave the classroom."
+Dai has published extensively in peer-reviewed management, marketing, psychology and medical journals.
+She teaches in UCLA Anderson’s fully employed MBA program and full-time MBA program, and was named one of Poets & Quants’ World’s Best 40 Under 40 MBA Professors.
+She says, “I want students to see immediate value in the studies I share in class.
+I want to help them connect their own experiences with theories so they can apply research findings in their own work as soon as they leave the classroom.”

 Ph.D.
 Operations and Information Management, 2015, University of Pennsylvania